 - Ombudsman Program—Access an Ombudsman.
 They help protect and promote the rights of older adults and their families.
 Find contact details and learn more from the Board on Aging & Long Term Care.

 These are resources that are available across the U.S.

 - AARP—Get information that helps older adults live independent lives with dignity and purpose.
 AARP is a non-profit, non-partisan organization.

 - Eldercare Locator—Find support in your community.

-National Institute on Aging is an easy-to-use website from the National Institutes of Health.
-It features basic health and wellness information for older adults.
+- National Institute on Aging—Find basic health and wellness information for older adults.
+Offered through the National Institutes of Health.